Security-Onion-Solutions/securityonion-docs/local-rules.rst

 Adding local rules in Security Onion is a rather straightforward process.
 However, generating custom traffic to test the alert can sometimes be a challenge.
 Here, we will show you how to add the local rule and then use the python library scapy to trigger the alert.

 -  Open ``/etc/nsm/rules/local.rules`` using your favorite text editor.
-If this is a distributed deployment, edit local.rules on your management server and it will replicate to your sensors.
+If this is a distributed deployment, edit local.rules on your manager node and it will replicate to your sensors.

 -  Let's add a simple rule that will alert on the detection of a string in a tcp session: